Kevin Keegan: 1971–1977: Liverpool

 In the 1976–77 season, Keegan helped Liverpool win the League championship and European Cup.
 Midway through the season, he announced his intention to leave Liverpool in the summer to play abroad.
-He scored 20 goals in his final season with the club.
-Keegan's last appearance in a Liverpool shirt on home soil was Liverpool's loss in the FA Cup final to bitter rivals Manchester United.
+The club's leading goalscorer in a season for a third time, he scored 20 goals and had 18 assists in his final season for Liverpool, which included scoring the opener in their comeback win against Saint-Étienne in the second-leg of the quarter-final of the European Cup at Anfield.
+His last appearance in a Liverpool shirt on home soil was in their defeat in the FA Cup final to bitter rivals Manchester United.
 The European Cup final in Rome against Borussia Mönchengladbach was four days later.
 Keegan did not score, but he did make a late run which led to a foul inside the penalty area by Berti Vogts.
 This led to a penalty which was successfully converted by Phil Neal, sealing a 3–1 win.
+Having ran man-marker Vogts ragged, the Daily Post wrote "Keegan in his farewell flourish wrote his name over this game".
 During the season, on 4 December 1976, Keegan's father died of cancer at the age of 71.

 After 323 appearances and 100 goals, Keegan left Liverpool.
 He had offers from clubs across Europe, and chose to join Hamburger SV in the West German Bundesliga for £500,000.
 Liverpool replaced him with Kenny Dalglish.
 Of his time in Liverpool, Keegan later said, "The only thing I fear is missing an open goal in front of the Kop.
 I would die if that were to happen.
-When they start singing "You'll Never Walk Alone" my eyes start to water.
+When they start singing 'You'll Never Walk Alone' my eyes start to water.
 There have been times when I've actually been crying while I've been playing."

+In his post-Liverpool career, Keegan received an award in London, which to his surprise was presented to him by Shankly.
+Keegan immediately gave the award to Shankly, crediting his former manager for his playing career.
+In the 2017 documentary, Shankly: Nature's Fire, an emotional Keegan recalled Shankly's funeral in 1981 where Shankly's wife Nessie gave him back his award, which had been Shankly's dying wish that it be returned to him.